𝐌𝐞𝐭𝐫𝐨𝐧𝐢𝐝𝐚𝐳𝐨𝐥𝐞 𝐟𝐨𝐫 𝐒𝐚𝐥𝐭𝐰𝐚𝐭𝐞𝐫 𝐀𝐪𝐮𝐚𝐫𝐢𝐮𝐦𝐬:

 3. Anaerobic Bacterial Infections

 Metronidazole works against bacteria that thrive in low-oxygen environments, helping to heal internal and external wounds, including ulcers and skin infections.
+These are rare in the saltwater hobby but do occur.

 How Metronidazole Works